berkinkinay/berkinkinay/README.md

 - I’m currently working on my [projects recently](https://berkinkinay.dev/Portfolio)🚀

-- I really love nev techs and use this stuff in my new porjects👨‍💻
+- I really love new techs and use this stuff in my new porjects👨‍💻

 - I’m learning `SQL, React Native` nowadays💫